128technology/docs/docs/config_dscp_steering.md

 If a `service-route` is configured on the parent service, that route is inherited by the child service.
 This will prevent routing lookup for the child DSCP services.

 :::info
-In versions 6.2.7 and below and 6.3.0 and below, if you did not configure a service-route for the parent or child services, the system would only consider BGP over SVR routes from the RIB.
+In versions 6.2.7 and below, or version 6.3.0, if you did not configure a service-route for the parent or child services, the system would only consider BGP over SVR routes from the RIB.
 In versions beginning with 6.2.8 and 6.3.3-r2, if a service route is not configured on the parent or child services, all routes available to the RIB are considered; connected routes, static routes, routes from BGP neighbors (not just BGP over SVR neighbors), and OSPF routes.
 :::

 ### Restrictions